pohlokyee/SECPH-Y1-SEM1/Digital Logic/README.md

 ## Reflection
 I have develop a deep understanding of fundamental concepts like boolean algebra, logic gates, and binary representation through this course.
+I'm able to learn how to build a full circuit by using different gates,it's not an easy tasks but I'm very enjoying it.